Fate of the unlearned: Roman Catholic

 The Roman Catholic Church teaches that, since the Penitent Thief was granted canonization by Christ himself, God saves the unbaptized through a means known only to himself.
 Regarding children who die without baptism, a Holy See commission has stated:

+Our conclusion is that the many factors that we have considered above give serious theological and liturgical grounds for hope that unbaptised infants who die will be saved and enjoy the Beatific Vision.
+We emphasise that these are reasons for prayerful hope, rather than grounds for sure knowledge.
+There is much that simply has not been revealed to us (cf. Jn 16:12) [...]
+What has been revealed to us is that the ordinary way of salvation is by the sacrament of Baptism.
+None of the above considerations should be taken as qualifying the necessity of Baptism or justifying delay in administering the sacrament.
+Rather, as we want to reaffirm in conclusion, they provide strong grounds for hope that God will save infants when we have not been able to do for them what we would have wished to do, namely, to baptize them into the faith and life of the Church.

 The Catholic Church believes that Jesus Christ attained salvation "for all people by his death on the cross, but that some may choose to reject it".
 It teaches that salvation comes from "God alone", but that the church is the "mother" and "teacher" of the faithful.
 Thus, "all salvation comes through the Church", and the Catholic Church mediates Christ's salvation through the sacraments.
 Specifically, it teaches that Christian baptism is necessary for salvation, and that the Roman Catholic Church is also necessary as "the universal sacrament of salvation", but that some may be joined to the church by baptism of desire or by baptism of blood (martyrdom) in absence of ritual baptism, and thus attain salvation also through the church.
 "Divine and Catholic faith", untainted by willful heresy, and love are also necessary for salvation, as is dying in a state of grace.
 Catholic teaching allows for the salvation of one with genuine ignorance of the Catholic Church, who "seeks the truth and does the will of God in accordance with his understanding of it".
 With respect to the unlearned, Catholic theologians have traditionally taught that there are four points required for salvation, which are necessary by necessity of means, with the latter two being required if the Gospel has been preached in that land: